manaal6/Aura-Shield/README.md

 and 6/10 flagged, respectively); all 10 benign prompts were correctly allowed with zero false positives.

-This is a genuine full-pipeline result.
-The lower-than-expected recall on direct injection and jailbreak categories suggests the LLM analyzer's prompt design and/or the 0.6 weighting it receives in the risk formula may need further tuning — this is the immediate next investigation.
-See `docs/technical_report.md` for the full per-category breakdown and analysis.
+This was a genuine full-pipeline result at the time, but is now superseded by the `raw_signal` fix described above.
+Whether the low recall on direct injection and jailbreak categories was a real analyzer limitation, or was partly an artifact of that bug (which discarded confidence information on every non-suspicious verdict), is now an open question the re-run should answer.
+See `docs/technical_report.md` for the full per-category breakdown and analysis of the pre-fix run.

 ## Limitations